 - A second stage directional low pressure gas TPC (on-going).
 The world's only direction sensitive WIMP detector operating underground.

-- A cryogenic dark matter experiment with germanium detectors.
+- A cryogenic dark matter experiment with germanium detectors at LSM (France).

 - A two-phase xenon detector at SURF (SD, USA).